gisaia/-ARLAS-stack-ais-tutorial/README.md

     ```

-- Download the AIS position data
+-  If you didn't download and extract data from ftp server, you can download this csv file we provide :

     ```shell
     curl -O -L https://github.com/gisaia/ARLAS-stack-ais-tutorial/raw/develop/data/ais_data.csv